Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Billiard coding

-Recall that $\alpha > 1$.
-The term in the parenthesis is small for large $N''$ and small $b_0$.
-As in the proof of Lemma~\ref{lem:countbound}, for any $N''$ we can fix $\delta>0$ and choose $b_0$ small enough so that the left hand side of~\eqref{eq:countdiscard} has no elements with $k \leq N''$.
-Taking $N''$ sufficiently large and $b_0$ suitably small, \eqref{eq:countdiscard} follows. \end{proof}
+Recall that $\alpha > 1$, so the series above converges.
+Now fix $\delta, \ve >0$.
+Choose $N$ sufficiently large and $b_0$ sufficiently small so that the right hand side above is bounded by $\eps e^{hn}$.
+Finally, using~\eqref{eq:growth for delta}, choose $b_0$ small enough so that the left hand side of~\eqref{eq:countdiscard} has no elements with $k \leq N$, and~\eqref{eq:countdiscard} follows. \end{proof}